"Although the world is full of suffering, it is also full of the overcoming of it."Helen Keller

 Healthy Gut Flora and B Vitamins

-Another key component in keeping your immune system running strong is to supply your adrenals with not only Vitamin C but B vitamins too.
+Another key component in keeping your immune system running strong is to supply your adrenals with not only vitamin C, but B vitamins as well.
 Healthy gut flora will synthesize B vitamins, enzymes, and proteins so that we are never depleted.
 When the gut flora is out of balance, this production is impaired and you won’t be able to properly absorb B vitamins.
 It is crucial to be aware of the importance of probiotics in your diet to help repopulate healthy gut flora allowing you to get all the key vitamins your body needs.
 B and C vitamins are abundant in cultured foods – kefir, cultured veggies, and kombucha.
 In contrast, processed foods and sugars deplete B and C vitamins and spike insulin in a dramatic way, adversely affecting your adrenal glands.

 I noticed when I first started eating cultured foods that my allergy symptoms were greatly reduced, but they did not go away completely.
 Each year that I ate these foods, I noticed that the time I had my allergies was shortened – by about one week each year.
 What started out as two to three months of symptoms eventually was only three to five days of symptoms.
 This was a huge improvement, but I still needed to add extra vitamins and cultured foods during allergy season to keep everything running smoothly.